wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## When Alerts Are Checked

 The time series associated with an alert are checked to determine whether the alert should fire or not.
 Default for checking frequency is 1 minute.
-You can change the [Checking Frequency](alerts_managing.html#alert-properties) from the UI.
+You can change the alert checking frequency from the UI.

 The exact time of the check for the same alert is not fixed and can vary slightly within the minute.
 For example, for a specific alert it’s possible that a check occurs at 1:01:17p and the next check occurs at 1:02:13p.